 ISO 19011 is a set of guidelines for auditing management systems.
 It is an international standard to help organizations perform these audits.

-ISO 19011 is designed to advise organizations on how to prepare audit programs for auditing their management systems, such as their environmental management systems, quality management systems, and risk management systems.
+ISO 19011 is designed to advise organizations on preparing audit programs for auditing their management systems, such as environmental, risk, and quality management systems.

 ISO 19011 differs from the ISO 9001 international standard that specifies requirements for quality management systems in that ISO 9001 is the only standard in the ISO 9000 series to which organizations can certify.